consolewitch/vagr_nginx/README.txt

     Edit the vars.yml file inside of the vagr_nginx folder to choose your desired configuration.
 Here is a sample vars.yml.

-		gitRepo: https://github.com/puppetlabs/exercise-webpage #A git repo containing html you want to serve.
+		gitRepo: https://github.com/puppetlabs/exercise-webpage #Git repo containing html to serve.
-    	portNumber: 8000 	#The port upon which you want to serve your repo.
+    	portNumber: 8000 	#Port upon which to serve the repo.

 Starting the box: